Topics Map > Financial

-Section 1: CALS Students - The Scholarship Application ProcessStudents wishing to receive scholarships from the College of Agricultural and Life Sciences (CALS) must annually apply for scholarships through their student center using the on-line application found at scholarships.wisc.edu.
+Students wishing to receive scholarships from the College of Agricultural and Life Sciences (CALS) must annually apply for scholarships through their student center using the WiSH tile or by using the on-line application found at scholarships.wisc.edu.
 The application cycle annually runs from early November through early February.
-The scholarships awarded from the application cycle are for the following academic year.
-Awards will be allocated in two cycles, one in mid-March and one in mid-April.
+Scholarships awarded from the application cycle are for the following academic year.
+Awards notifications will be emailed to students from mid-March through Mid-May.
 These awards are for disbursement for the following academic year.

 If a student wishes to be considered for scholarships with a need component, they must fill out the Free Application for Federal Student Aid (FAFSA).
 Once the student has completed the FAFSA, the student can indicate to which institution(s) Financial Aid Office they would like the information shared.
-Only information relevant to the scholarship process is included in the student ISIS profile for the scholarship administrator.

-Section 2: CALS Administration – The Awarding ProcessOnce the CALS application has closed, information from the student on-line application as well as student data from the Integrated Student Information System (ISIS) creates over 100 fields of data for the student-scholarship matching process.
-A spreadsheet consisting of the information from the application and ISIS information is created to allow for efficient sorting and filtering for each award that is given while always considering each individual donor’s awarding criteria.
+Once the CALS application has closed, information from the student on-line application as well as student data from the Student Information System (SIS) creates over 100 fields of data for the student-scholarship matching process.
+A spreadsheet consisting of the information from the application and SIS information is created to allow for efficient sorting and filtering for each award that is given while always considering each individual donor’s awarding criteria.
 The CALS Scholarship Director along with various CALS faculty and staff make the final award selections.

-Section 3: CALS Scholarships - The Publicizing ProcessCALS publicizes awards that we offer through Scholarships@UW-Madison on the webpage: http://scholarships.wisc.edu/Scholarships/org?orgId=124.
-The public website allows students, parents, and donors to see information posted on over 200 scholarships CALS has to offer.
-We also send out emails to all of our students letting them know when the CALS application is open.
-We send out reminders at least two to three times during the application cycle.
+CALS publicizes awards that we offer through WiSH.
+The public website allows students, parents, and donors to see information posted on over 250 scholarships CALS has to offer.
+We send out emails to all of our students letting them know when the CALS application is open.
+In addition we send out reminders at least two to three times during the application cycle.

 There are donors who only wish to have us publicize the information pertaining to their award.
-This information is not posted on the Scholarships@UW-Madison public website.
+This information is not posted on the WiSH public website.
 We can help publicize awards we do not administer in the following ways.

-Section 4: CALS Scholarships - Award Announcement ProcessOnce an award has been created, an award announcement is sent to students via email to their campus email account.
+Once an award has been created, an award announcement is sent to students via email to their campus email account.
 The student must read through the offer and accept or decline the award.
-If a student accepts the award offered, they must complete a thank you note to the donor following the directions on the “Thank You Note Guidelines” document provided to them iafter they receive their offer.
+If a student accepts the award offered, they must complete Post Acceptance questions provided to them iafter they receive their offer.

 Students are not given checks directly.
 After their full-time enrollment in CALS is verified, award information is sent to the Bursar’s Office and the Office of Student Financial Aid.
 The award amount is posted to the students’ account and comes off of the students’ tuition and fees for attendance.
 The award is paid in two equal installments, half in the fall semester and half in the spring semester.
 Enrollment verification is done for the spring semester as well.
-Students must remain in CALS, in good academic and non-academic standing, in order to receive their award each semester.
+Students must remain in CALS, and in good academic and non-academic standing, in order to receive their award each semester.